9am-7pm Mon-Fri / 9am-5pm Sat-Sun

 Miami Art Museum

 If you’re looking for a little bit of contemporary culture then check out the Pérez Art Museum Miami which is located in the downtown district and is regarded as a great proponent of fine and modern art.
 Permanent collections include pieces by: Joseph Cornell, Frank Stella and Kiki Smith with everything from performance art to commissioned works making up what promises to be an intellectually stimulating and creative experience never to be forgotten.
-Word to the wise: The MAM is closed on Mondays and admission is free every second Saturday.

 Situated in Biscayne Bay, and only connected to the mainland via the Rickenbacker Causeway, Virginia Key is a barrier island that’s home to Florida’s largest mangrove wetland area as well as several historic landmarks, including: a bathhouse, concession stand and a carousel house.
 Aside from the beach and the bay area, that’s popular with windsurfers and sail boaters, Virginia Key is a great option for mountain bikers and you’ll find plenty of single tracks and split trails to keep you happy and healthy in the Florida sunshine.